jahan-addison/credence/README.md

 There are a few differences between the compiler and B specification, namely:

 * Support for C++ style comments (i.e. `//`)
-* Uses C operator precedence
+* Goto and labels are not fully supported, use functions and control structures
 * Logical operators behave more like C (i.e. `||` and `&&`)
 * Bitwise operators behave more like C (i.e. `|` and `&`)
+* Uses C operator precedence
 * Boolean "truthy" coercion for all data types in conditionals
 * Switch statement condition must always be enclosed with `(` and `)`
-* Binary operators may not be used directly after the assignment `=` operator
+* Binary operators may not be used directly after the `=` operator
 * Constant literals must be exactly 1 byte

 ## Usage